Coming soon to a landscape near you -- Fall Seasonal Color!

 IMG_2412.jpeg

 Tip - For the best color show, limit mums and/or kale to 20% or less of your planting.
-Because of the short bloom time of mums and the chance kale will not last until spring, you will limit your spring color show if you have too much of them.
+Because of the short bloom time of mums and the chance kale will not last till spring, you will limit your spring color show if you have too much of them.
 Or, plant your spring bulbs in the same area as your mums and kale.
 The bulbs will fill the void with a burst of color next spring.

 Your lawn and landscape assignment for this week…